Hosting and bandwidth provided by MacAce.net.

 The only mic on the device is on the back of the phone, next to the rear camera - on the other side of where you'll be speaking.
 Thankfully this proved to be a non-issue in my office but I can see it being a problem in a more crowded/noisy environment. . .

 The major issue I had was with the external speaker volume.
-I noted a 12dB difference in sound pressure between the iPhone 4's speakerphone and what you get with the iPod Touch while playing music, with voice alone the gap peaks at around 20dB.
-The iPod Touch's external speaker just isn't loud enough for FaceTime in my opinion.
+I noted a 12dB difference in sound pressure between the iPhone 4's speakerphone and what you get with the iPod touch while playing music, with voice alone the gap peaks at around 20dB.
+The iPod touch's external speaker just isn't loud enough for FaceTime in my opinion.
 If you're in a very quiet room it's not a problem, but have a computer or two running and it's uncomfortably quiet.

 Naturally, whether or not the iPod touch 4th Gen is loud enough for you to use Skype without a headset largely depends on your own hearing and the noise level in the room or rooms that you intend to use the device.

-iPod touch 4th Gen VOIP Summary
+iPod touch 4th Gen Skype Summary

 Ultimately, the iPod touch 4th Gen is a solid Skype phone.
 It allows one to use Skype in a far more convenient manner than the iPod touch 3rd Gen models before it -- which could be comparatively awkward with headsets -- and it does a much better job than often buggy dedicated Skype phones as well.